 When the SCR is operating in the forward blocking region, it does not conduct.
-This is because even though the junctions J1 and J3 are forward biased due to the positive voltage applied at the anode and the negative voltage applied at the cathode, the junction J2 becomes reverse biased which poses an obstacle and prevents the forward current from flowing.
+This is because even though junctions J1 and J3 are forward-biased due to the positive voltage applied at the anode and the negative voltage applied at the cathode, the junction J2 becomes reverse-biased which poses an obstacle and prevents the forward current from flowing.

 For the current to flow it is important to apply a reverse voltage that is greater than the breakdown voltage of the SCR so that Avalanche breakdown can occur.
 Only then it can go from the forward blocking operation mode to forward conduction operation mode.
 The gate trigger current is the maximum current required to switch it from the forward blocking region to the forward conduction region under specific conditions.

 Applications of the SCR